 Step 1: Cut the meat into smaller pieces, about one-inch cubes, and place them in a baking sheet/ tinfoil.

-Step 2: Put the sliced meats for a few hours and the processor’s blade for 30 minutes in the freezer.
+Step 2: Put the sliced meat for a few hours and the processor’s blade for 30 minutes in the freezer.

-Step 3: Lastly, put the blade and the meats into the processor and start blending.
+Step 3: Lastly, put the blade and the meat into the processor and start blending.
 Pulse for one second up to 10 times until you get your desired texture.

 To get your perfectly ground venison, make sure to follow these tips.